ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 For the end-of-life dates, refer to the [version policy page](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-versioning-policy ){: external}.

-## _Admin user_ issues during version upgrades
+## _Role privilege_ issues during version upgrades
 {: #admin_user_issues}

-Starting with PostgreSQL 16, role privilege enforcement has become more stringent.
-In contrast, earlier versions allowed roles with the `CREATEROLE` attribute to manage other roles; version 16 and beyond require that a role has the `ADMIN OPTION` on another role to grant or revoke it.
+Starting with PostgreSQL 16, role privilege enforcement is more stringent.
+This is an upstream PostgreSQL architectural change, not an {{site.data.keyword.ibm}}-specific behavior change.
+In earlier versions, roles with the `CREATEROLE` attribute could manage other roles more broadly.
+In PostgreSQL 16 and later, a role must have the `ADMIN OPTION` on another role to grant or revoke it.
+For background, see the PostgreSQL 16 [release notes](https://www.postgresql.org/docs/16/release-16.html){: external}, [Role Attributes](https://www.postgresql.org/docs/16/role-attributes.html){: external}, and [`GRANT` on roles](https://www.postgresql.org/docs/16/sql-grant.html){: external}.
 {: .note}

-**If you are upgrading your database from PostgreSQL v15 or earlier to PostgreSQL v16 or higher, you may encounter privilege-related errors, such as:**
+If you are upgrading from PostgreSQL 15 or earlier to PostgreSQL 16 or later, review your role grants before IPU.
+Where role management must continue after the upgrade, make sure the required roles are granted with `WITH ADMIN OPTION` before you start the upgrade.
+{: warning}

+**If you encounter privilege-related errors after the upgrade, such as:**

 ```sh
 ERROR: only roles with the ADMIN OPTION on role "some_role" may grant this role